GMahammad/Unitech/README.md

             </li>
             <li>
                 <b>Step 3:</b> <br>
                 As a next step you have to open a new terminal and change directory to the main folder which you cloned from github.
-For this time change directory to currencyapi folder and run mvn spring-boot:run command.
+For this time change directory to currencyapi folder and run <b> mvn spring-boot:run </b>command.
 This will compile the third-party Currency API mock service.
             </li>
            <li><b>Final Step:</b> <br>
                 You have already compiled both modules and right now you can test them with sending request to specific paths.
 I added below all pathes which can be tested by any one.